GuitarML/SmartAmpPro/README.md

 Other possibilities: <br>
     - Online model sharing and integration with plugin <br>
     - Hardware integration as an actual guitar pedal (RaspberryPi, Arduino, Beaglebone)<br>

-## Special Thanks

-Thanks to @teddykoker, @mishushakov, @usdivad for help and contributions that were used in developing SmartAmpPro!

-Extra special thanks to my wife Rachel, and my kids Joseph, Caroline, and Lena, without whose love and support this project would not be possible.